Kosmosaik/ClickToGetLoot/ROADMAP.md

 ---

-## v0.0.67 - Level / Experience and armor improvements
+## v0.0.68 - Level / Experience and armor improvements
 - Add Level stat and experience points.
 - Make a temporary easy exp formula for exp to next level etc
 - Add a "Give EXP" button for testing purposes
 - Add a text field to input how much exp to give character per click
 - Add a "Give level" button for testing purposes
 - Give character 3 attribute points to distribute on level up.

+---

+## v0.0.69 - Prep for exploration
 - Add defense values and other stats to armor/equipment.
+- Add more items that are going to exist in the starting zone
+- Add all variables, properties/values etc on all items/equipment/character stats in preparation for crafting/gathering and exploring updates.

 ---